 If you haven’t considered adding sentiment analysis to your company’s internal communication strategy yet, now might be the time.
 More and more companies are turning to this relatively new type of analysis.
 Here’s our breakdown of sentiment analysis and how it can improve the way your organization communicates.
 Beekeeper is not only a business communication app, but also ideal HR tech for sentiment analysis.

 It’s the process of identifying and categorizing moods, opinions, and attitudes.
 It can also be called opinion mining, and the ultimate goal is uncover and analyze the emotions behind words.
 It can be used in a variety of ways.
 In fact, the Obama administration actually used it during the 2012 presidential election to gauge the public’s reaction to campaign announcements.
-In the early days of sentiment analysis everything was done manually, but like everything else it is now made simple through technology.
+In the early days of certain types of sentiment analysis everything was done manually, but like everything else it is now made simple through technology.

 Most types of sentiment analysis software mine user generated data (company chat, emails, social media, etc.) for keywords or phrases.
 It then tries to determine if that word is positive or negative, either based on a given list of words or a set of provided rules.
 Obviously this won’t always be entirely accurate.
 The English language can be tricky.
 The word bad itself can sometimes be used in a positive way, so sentiment analysis isn’t foolproof.
 However, additional rules can be added to analysis software to take those types of instances into account.